 Remove any contact lens, flush the eye immediately with a large amount of lukewarm water and seek medical advice as soon as possible.

 Seek medical advice as soon as possible.
 Do NOT vomit unless told to do so by a health professional.

 No. Heat should not be used.

 Yes, gloves are recommended when applying hair colour.
 TIGI recommends the use of nitrile gloves to protect hairdressers from being exposed to allergens.
-TIGI does not recommend the use of natural rubber latex, polyethylene and vinyl gloves as these have been found to not sufficiently protect hairdressers.
-If product gets onto the skin, wash immediately with soap and water.
+TIGI does not recommend the use of natural rubber latex, polyethylene, and vinyl gloves as these have been found to not sufficiently protect hairdressers.
+If the product gets onto the skin, wash immediately with soap and water.

 Watch our Colour Wise videos available on our website and YouTube channel.
 If you still have questions, please contact the TIGI Careline.